“A mind is like a parachute,” a voice, full of expression, posits through the phone line. “It only works if it’s open.”

 “So, I turned the zoom night vision on.
 I figured that would be the best camera to capture and I moved it to keep it trained on the orb.
 At that point, I thought it was an airplane with its landing lights on.
 But you nevertheless film it, and then when you see it go into the woods, that’s when you hear me say, ‘Oh’.”

-The seconds-long video was quickly sent off to Lamoureux, who went to work cross-referencing airplane traffic in the area, as well as check the course for the international space station (ISS).
+The seconds-long video was quickly sent off to Lamoureux, who went to work cross-referencing airplane traffic in the area, as well as checking the course for the International Space Station (ISS).

 “I filmed it and I immediately sent the clip to Charles, and he wasn’t happy he wasn’t there to see it,” he said, adding they posted it to the internet and the response was astronomical.